 A cenotaph honors the erstwhile actor George G. Nader

-George Nader left Hollywood after a tabloid “Confidential Magazine’ threatened to print about his homosexual relations with Hudson.
-In actuality, Nader and Hudson were always friends as George Nader was faithful to his partner and Hudson’s secretary Miller.
+Nader left Hollywood after a tabloid “Confidential Magazine’ threatened to print about his homosexual relations with Hudson.
+In actuality, Nader and Hudson were always friends as Nader was faithful to his partner and Hudson’s secretary Miller.
 Nader moved to Europe where he continued his acting career successfully till a car accident rendered him unable to work in front of bright lights.

 He authored a book called ‘Chrome’ which was based on erotic same sex relations between a human and a robot.
 The book gained vast publicity and went in for 6 repeat printings.
-After moving to Palm Springs after receiving Hudson’s estate, Miller and George Nader together co-authored another book based on the gay community.
+After moving to Palm Springs after receiving Hudson’s estate, Miller and Nader together co-authored another book based on the gay community.

 ‘The Perils of Paul’ was based on real life episodes of Hollywood.
 The book was self-published in late 1999.
-The last public appearance of George Nader was in 2001 at 1st Annual Palm Springs Festival where he received a standing ovation as well.
+The last public appearance of Nader was in 2001 at 1st Annual Palm Springs Festival where he received a standing ovation as well.

-George Nader passed away in February 2002 when he was diagnosed by a mysterious bacterial infection.
+Nader passed away in February 2002 when he was diagnosed by a mysterious bacterial infection.